 Q. You’ve got a pretty busy life - CEO of a company, family, dogs and a love of surfing - how do you manage to achieve this elusive life balance?

 A. I could always do more, surfing especially!
-I start getting a bit twitchy if I haven’t been out in the waves for a while.
+I do start getting a bit twitchy if I haven’t been in the water for a while.
 But our hybrid way of working at Electric Kiwi has been great.
-I try to work from home a couple of days a week and when I end up doing some long hours I make sure I make time to do stuff that’s important to me and my family, as well as making sure the Electric Kiwi family is healthy too.
+I try to work from home a couple of days a week and when I end up doing some long hours I try to make sure I make time to do stuff that’s important to me and my family, as well as making sure the Electric Kiwi family is healthy too.

 Q. And what’s something you always make time for?